yongjianxu/nixl-20250820/README.md

 # Start an ETCD server if not already running
 # For example:
 # docker run -d -p 2379:2379 quay.io/coreos/etcd:v3.5.1

+# Set the ETCD env variables as above

 # Run the example.
 The two agents in the example will exchange metadata through ETCD
 # and perform data transfers